 Originally founded 1932 at Harold Court School.
 Reformed 1937 at Harold Wood Hall (an Essex County Council boys' home).
 The D.C. reported in 1942 "I found the boys in bed the last time I called officially".
 Reported as closed in 1944 "due to evacuation".
+An attempt to revive the cub pack was made in 1946 by T.Robinson previously of 3GP.
 Harold Wood Hall was destroyed by fire in the 'eighties and the shell converted into private dwellings.
 The Group would be in Romford District if it still existed.